envisioning/vocab/vocab/Groundedness.md

 ---
 category: CORE, ARCH
+generality:
+- 0.7
+- 0.71
+- 0.72
+- 0.73
+- 0.74
+- 0.75
+- 0.76
 slug: groundedness
 summary: Property of language models that ensures their generated content or interpretations are closely tied to or derived from real-world knowledge and contexts.
 title: Groundedness
 ---